magepages/mpdocs/docs/free-shipping-bar/index.md

 * **Achieve-goal message**:
     * When the subtotal amount of customers reaches or exceed the goal value, this message will be displayed
-    * This messgae informs customers that their order has been got the free ship.
+    * This message informs customers that their order has been got the free ship.

 * **Clickable**:
     * Select Yes to assign another link to the Free Shipping bar.